 Who is IJRD?

-- We collaborate with a national network of criminal justice professionals including law enforcement, prosecutors, community providers, and justice- system impacted individuals.
+• Collaborating with national networks of criminal justice professionals including law enforcement, corrections, prosecutors, community providers, and justice-system impacted individuals.

-- We rapidly disseminate research findings to academic audiences, correctional stakeholders, practitioners, policymakers, and the public to ensure that our data-driven solutions change policy and practice in real-time.
+• Rapidly disseminating research findings to policymakers, criminal justice stakeholders, and the public to ensure that our data-driven solutions change policy and practice in real-time.